 Providence PopUp Vision: Providence PopUp provides our members opportunities to expand artistically while broadening our audience, membership, and repertoire.
 Providence PopUp offers greater intimacy than Providence’s mainstage productions, allowing our artists to take risks and our audiences to more closely interact with the performers and production teams.

-- Projects can range from staged readings of original work, to full-length productions
+- Projects can range from staged readings of original work, to full-length productions.
+For now, we would like to keep shows to 120 minutes or less with NO intermission.

 - Board member Julie Janson is the standing producer of Providence PopUp productions unless other arrangements are made.
 Unlike Providence mainstage productions, where the producer and director have equal authority, Providence PopUp producers will have the final say in major production decisions.
-Artistic directors will be free to direct their project as long as the process remains professional, on budget, on schedule, and represents the values of Providence Players
+Artistic directors will be free to direct their project as long as the process remains professional, on budget, on schedule, and represents the values of Providence Players.
+Producers can NOT act as sponsors to new directors.

 - The default location for Providence PopUp performances is the Italian Café in Falls Church, but applicants are welcome to work with other venues who serve the local community (Falls Church, Falls Church City, Fairfax, Arlington).
-Applicants must gain approval from the venue owner and the producer if they wish to use an alternate location
+Applicants must first gain approval from the producer and then will be responsible for gaining approval from the venue owner if they wish to use an alternate location.

 - Providence PopUp is an opportunity for new directors to work with Providence Players.
 Those who have never worked with Providence as a director are required to find a board sponsor for their project.
+As shared above, the Producer cannot act as sponsors.
 If selected, those who are not yet members of Providence Players will be expected to become a member.

 We can’t wait to hear your ideas!